TPedron/nhl_api_project/README.md

 That will bring the application up and running.

-Then, go to your web browser of a tool such as Postman and follow the API instructions below.
+Then, go to your web browser or a tool such as Postman and follow the API instructions below.

 ## API